richafnu/Viva/Viva/insights/advanced/admin/manage-settings-copilot-dashboard.md

 These steps must be performed by the Microsoft 365 global admin.

 This feature access control allows Global admins to enable or disable the auto-enablement feature for the Copilot Dashboard in their tenant.
 This control supports tenant-level policies only, not user or group-level policies.
 You can set tenant polices using PowerShell cmdlets.
 Learn more about how to set these policies.
 [Learn more about how to set these policies](/viva/feature-access-management).

 * **Default state**: Enabled, meaning that eligible users will be auto-enabled for access to the dashboard based on the identification criteria.

 * **Disable or enable**: Admins can disable the dashboard auto-enablement control for their entire tenant using PowerShell cmdlets.
 Disabling the control prevents any user from getting auto-enabled for access to the dashboard.

     >[!Note]
-    >User- and group-level policies are not supported for this feature and will not take effect if used.
+    >User- and group-level policies aren't supported for this feature and will not take effect if used.

 1. [Connect to Exchange Online](/Viva/insights/advanced/setup-maint/configure-personal-insights#connect-to-exchange-online) and, when prompted, sign in with your admin credentials.